geopython/pygeoapi/docs/source/configuration.rst

     gzip: false # default server config to gzip/compress responses to requests with gzip in the Accept-Encoding header
     cors: true  # boolean on whether server should support CORS
     pretty_print: true  # whether JSON responses should be pretty-printed

-    limit: 10  # server limit on number of items to return
+    limits:  # server limits on number of items to return.
+This property can also be defined at the resource level to override global server settings
+        default_items: 50
+        max_items: 1000
+        max_distance_x: 25
+        max_distance_y: 25
+        max_distance_units: m
+        on_exceed: throttle  # throttle or error (default=throttle)

     admin: false  # whether to enable the Admin API

     # optional configuration to specify a different set of templates for HTML pages.
 Recommend using absolute paths.
 Omit this to use the default provided templates